sommerc/MN_V1_analysis/doc/locomotion.md

 ### Definition directional change
 For directional change the angle between two succeeding time-points is computed.
 The angle at time $t_i$ is defined by the locations $P_i$ of the body part selected `LOCOMOTION_NODE` (typically *Tail_1*).
 The angle is computed from two segments $\overline{P_{i-1}P_i}$ and $\overline{P_{i}P_{i+1}}$.
 The angle is 0 if the segments are parallel and in range $(-\pi, +\pi)$.

 To get more robust to noise in the body part localizations, the raw yx-locations are smoothed with a Gaussian with sigma=`LOCOMOTION_SPATIAL_SIGMA` (default 1).
 In addition, the time can be sub-sampled using the settings parameter `LOCOMOTION_DC_SUBSAMPLE` (default 8); then only every 8th frame is considered for computing the angles.
-All angles are given in radians.
-In the plots angle degrees are shown.
+All angles are given in degrees.

 ## Run specifically
 Result tables and plots are stored in `RESULTS_ROOT_DIR/LOCOMOTION_OUTDIR` (default: ./locomotion)